 Press the View Fixed Stack button to view that stack, and press the Show Min/Max for Fixed Stack button to run clips stats on the fixed stack.
 Check to see if the extreme pixel values have been corrected.

-If the contrast appears good in the display, and the outliers from the raw stack clip stats output are gone from the fixed stack output, then press the Use Fixed Stack button.
+If the contrast appears good in the display without the Black and White sliders in 3dmod being very close together, and the outliers from the raw stack clip stats output are gone from the fixed stack output, then press the Use Fixed Stack button.